Skip to Content

 • Reduced hot water supply: If your water heater is unable to keep up with your household's hot water demands, it may be due to a malfunctioning element or sediment buildup.

-• Age of the water heater: Most water heaters have a lifespan of about 10-15 years.
+Most water heaters have a lifespan of about 10-15 years.
 If yours is approaching or has exceeded this age, it's more susceptible to breakdowns and inefficiency.
+We will always attempt to repair your water heater first, but sometimes it's more cost-effective to replace an older water heater than to try to repair it.

-The team in our Rowlett office understands the urgency of the moment when your water heater fails or even shows warning signs of failing.
-Our techs know how to handle problems that range from minor fixes to major repairs.
-Moreover, we are always available.
-Our phone gets answered 24/7.
-We accommodate same-day scheduling as far as our staffing allows.
-We do weekend appointments for your convenience.
+Our team in Rowlett understands the urgency when your water heater shows signs of failing.
+We handle problems ranging from minor fixes to major repairs and are always available.
+Our phone is answered 24/7.
+We accommodate same-day scheduling as far as our staffing allows, including weekend appointments for your convenience.

 Call (888) 904-4239 today.
-You can also use our online contact form to schedule an appointment and get a free estimate.
+You can also use our online contact form to schedule an appointment for water heater repair in Rowlett.

 Take a Peek